Intro

 Mitochondria is the _______ of the cell

-powerhouse // bonus note: seriously though, we'd all be dead without 'em.
+// bonus note: seriously though, we'd all be dead without 'em.

 Mitochondria is found in almost all ____ organisms.